Skip to main content

 When is it time to get further help?

-Fortunately most women and men are able to recover from birth trauma, and this is more likely when they have social support (especially from their partner) and have reduced other stressors to enable them the time and space to recover.
+Fortunately most women and men are able to recover from birth trauma.
+This is more likely when they have social support (especially from their partner) and have reduced other stressors to enable them the time and space to recover.

 For others however, the trauma experience can linger and may lead you or your partner to experience a condition called post-traumatic stress disorder (PTSD).